jaymoulin/docker-jdownloader/README.md

 | `XDG_DOWNLOAD_DIR=/downloads` | If you use this variable, set it as per the downloads folder volume! |

-If you don't set MYJD_USER and MYJD_PASSWORD values, you can still configure the account by running
+If haven't set MYJD_USER and MYJD_PASSWORD values, you can still configure an account by running

 ```
 docker exec jdownloader configure email@email.com password
 ```

-You can also configure the device name that will appear on MyJdownloader using the environment variable `MYJD_DEVICE_NAME`, or default download path by changing `XDG_DOWNLOAD_DIR`.

-Everything else can be configurable on your MyJDownloader account : https://my.jdownloader.org/index.html#dashboard.
+Other options can be changed on your MyJDownloader account : https://my.jdownloader.org/index.html#dashboard.

 Appendixes
 ---